 It's hard to determine the advantages and disadvantages of the natural stevia, which is essentially untested, against the artificial Splenda that has been tested.
 Johnson & Johnson's subsidiary, McNeil Nutritionals, advertises that Splenda is "Made from sugar so it tastes like sugar."

-In fact lawsuits are pending that alleges the company is sugar-coating Splenda to consumers.
+In fact lawsuits are pending that alleges the company is making misleading claims about Splenda to consumers.
 The Sugar Association, Merisant Worldwide, which makes rival artificial sweeteners Equal and NutraSweet, and a group of individuals have filed three class-action suits again McNeil Nutritionals.
 They claim that company misleads consumers into believing Splenda is a natural product.

 Splenda also doesn't compare with stevia in a respect that is important to people with diabetes.
 Splenda does have a glycemic index and some calories.
 That's because the manufacturers of Splenda (as well as the people who make aspartame) bulk it up with small amounts of maltodextrin, which is high glycemic.